oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

           +-------------+|  Verifiable Credential  +------------+
            +-------------+
 ~~~
-Figure: Three-Party-Model with optional Status Provider
+Figure: Issuer-Holder-Verifier Model with optional Status Provider

 Verifiers can check the authenticity of the data in the Verifiable Credentials
-and optionally enforce Holder Binding, i.e., ask the Holder to prove that they
+and optionally enforce Key Binding, i.e., ask the Holder to prove that they
 are the intended holder of the Verifiable Credential, for example, by proving possession of a
 cryptographic key referenced in the credential.
 This process is further
 described in [@!I-D.ietf-oauth-selective-disclosure-jwt].

-To support revocation of Verifiable Credentials, an optional fourth party can be
+To support revocation of Verifiable Credentials, revocation information can
-involved, a Status Provider, who delivers revocation information to Verifiers.
+optionally be retrieved from a Status Provider.
+The role of a Status Provider
-(The Verifier can also serve as the Status Provider.)
+can be fulfilled by either a fourth party or by the Issuer.

 This specification defines Verifiable Credentials based on the SD-JWT
 format with a JWT Claim Set.